hammerheim-game/hammerheim-rules/8-scenarios.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |Bloodletter of Khorne 4 6 0 4 3 2 6 2+ 8
-Weapons/Armor: The Bloodletters carry a Hellblade and wear Hell-Forged Brass Armor (4+ Armor Save).
+Weapons/Armour: The Bloodletters carry a Hellblade and wear Hell-Forged Brass Armour (4+ Armour Save).
 Special Rules
 Hellblade: The Bloodletter is armed with a Hellblade which will automatically cause a critical hit if a 4+ is rolled to hit.